dhvanesh97/Assignment1/README.md

 ### This is my first Assigment
 In this assigment I got a brief idea about the following things:
 1. Web Architectural Modals
-* Classic
+    * classic
     * Modern
     * Future
 2. About different Frameworks of javascript as follows:
 * React -> _FrontEnd Framework_
 * Nodejs and Expressjs -> _Backend Framework_